Boots Winter Flu Jab Service - Frequently Asked Questions (FAQs)

 You can change your appointment by going to My Orders in your account here.

-The Independent Medical Agency (IMA) manages prescribing of medicines via Boots Online Consultation Services (Vaccinations).
+The Independent Medical Agency (IMA) manages the prescribing of medicines via Boots Online Consultation Services (Vaccinations).

 The IMA is registered with the Care Quality Commission (CQC) in England and with the Regulation and Quality Improvement Authority (RQIA) in Northern Ireland.